karamfil/course-vim/docs/Weekly Tutorials/Week 04 Text Object.md

 Text objects are typically used with two components:

 A command (e.g., `d` for delete, `c` for change) and the text object (e.g., `iw` for "inner word" or `ap` for "a/around paragraph").

+One advantage over the word motions is that you don need to be at the start or beginning of a word to change it, with text object you can be in an arbitrary character of the word.
 #### Note

 Text objects can be extended with plugins to add more functionality.
-We will cover plugins for text objects in future weeks.
+We will cover such plugins in future weeks.

 ### Default Text Objects